 Once finished, you have to ask yourself if your concepts are working :

 • Intention and message : Do your Blocking summarizes clearly the intention of the director and the message and purpose of the shot?
-Does your shot work in the sequence?
+Does your shot work within the sequence?

 • Character : Do the pose corresponds to the personality of the character? his anatomy, his limitations?

-• Action : Do we understand perfectly what the character is doing and transmitting on this moment?
+• Action : Do we understand perfectly what the character is doing and transmitting at this moment?

 • Mood : Do we understand how the character feels and what is he thinking?
 Are you transmitting the poses you've planned?